U.S. Passport Considerations

 - In some cases, foreign consulates in the U.S. have reopened but the third-party visa agency that is used by a country may not have reopened, further delaying the possibility of obtaining the visa in time for travel.

-- The timeline for obtaining a passport and visa should be elongated based on the information above.
+- The timeline for obtaining a passport and visa should be elongated as long as COVID-19 is prevalent.

 - A host country may or may not require quarantine upon arrival.
 This would impact the study abroad program schedule.